1969, Cream started a two-week run at No.1 on the chart with their album ‘Goodbye.’

 1975, Mick Jagger is in paternity trouble again.
 Today he reportedly reaches a settlement with former paramour Marsha Hunt.

-1975, The Doobie Brothers went to No.1 on the singles chart with ‘Black Water’, the group’s first of two number one’s.
+1975, The Doobie Brothers went to number one on the singles chart with ‘Black Water’, the group’s first of two chart toppers.

 1978, New York witnesses the premiere of American Hot Wax, a film about the life of rock DJ Alan Freed starring Tim McIntire.
 There are also appearances from Chuck Berry, Jerry Lee Lewis, and Screamin’ Jay Hawkins.
 Leonard Maltin says, “Uneven dramatically, but McIntire is excellent, period flavor is strong, and the original rock ‘n’ roll acts are fun to see.”